Sidney Poitier died on Friday at age 94. The Bahamas Prime Minister Philip Davis broke the sad news in a speech broadcast on Facebook

 From 1997 to 2007, he was the Bahamian Ambassador to Japan.

 Queen Elizabeth II granted Poitier a knighthood in 1974, and in 1995, Poitier received the Kennedy Center Honor.
-Also, in 2009, Poitier was awarded the Presidential Medal of Freedom, the United States’ highest civilian honor.
+Also in 2009, Poitier was awarded the Presidential Medal of Freedom, the United States’ highest civilian honour.
 In 2016, he was awarded the BAFTA Fellowship for outstanding lifetime achievement in film.
 In 1999, Poitier was ranked 22nd among the male actors on the “100 Years…100 Stars” list by the American Film Institute.
-Poitier was also the recipient of a Grammy Award for Best Spoken Word Album.
+Poitier also received a Grammy Award for Best Spoken Word Album.

-In 1982, he received the Golden Globe Cecil B. DeMille Award, and in 2000, he received the Screen Actors Guild Life Achievement Award.
+In 1982, he received the Golden Globe Cecil B. DeMille Award; in 2000, he received the Screen Actors Guild Life Achievement Award.
 In 2002, Poitier was chosen to receive an Academy Honorary Award to recognize his “remarkable accomplishments as an artist and human being.”

-The Bahamas Prime Minister, in his broadcast on Facebook, said, “It is with great sadness that I learned this morning of the passing of Sir Sidney Poitier.”
-He added.
-“But even as we mourn, we celebrate the life of a great Bahamian: a cultural icon, an actor and film director, an entrepreneur, civil and human rights activist, and, latterly, a diplomat.”
+In his Facebook broadcast, the Bahamas Prime Minister said, “It is with great sadness that I learned this morning of the passing of Sir Sidney Poitier.”
+He added, “But even as we mourn, we celebrate the life of a great Bahamian: a cultural icon, an actor and film director, an entrepreneur, civil and human rights activist, and, latterly, a diplomat.”

 He spent time in the U.S. Army before joining the American Negro Theatre in Harlem.
-His career as a stage actor was limited because he was tone-deaf, so he couldn’t sing and dance — something expected of Black stage performers at that time.
+His career as a stage actor was limited because he was tone-deaf so that he couldn’t sing and dance — something expected of Black stage performers at that time.

 Poitier’s second marriage, in 1976, was to Canadian actress Joanna Shimkus.
 He had six daughters from his two marriages.